 Once operations of service providers have started, ensuring that the services delivered conform to the specifications of third-party contracts is important.
 This can include everything from availability levels of the service to something more granular, such as examining the security controls the service provider agreed to in the contract.
 If there is a great level of dependency upon third-party service providers, checking into service capabilities, plans for handling information security incidents or service disruptions, and business continuity testing may be warranted.
-Systematic monitoring and reviews of services and controls is also recommended, including scrutinizing service reports provided by the third-party to ensure the information is sufficient and relevant.
+Systematic monitoring and reviews of services and controls are also recommended, including scrutinizing service reports provided by the third-party to ensure the information is sufficient and relevant.
 As business or information technology requirements are modified, this may also require a change in the provision of third-party services, and procedures should be in place to handle any new requirements.
 Additionally, modifications may also call for a review of existing information security controls to ensure they are adequate.

 A. 15.2.1 Monitoring and review of supplier services

-Organizations should regularly monitor, review and audit supplier service delivery.
+Organizations should regularly monitor, review, and audit supplier service delivery.

-Monitoring and review of supplier services should ensure that the information security terms and conditions of the agreements are being adhered to and that information security incidents and problems are managed properly.
+Monitoring and review of supplier services should ensure that the information security terms and conditions of the agreements are being adhered to and those information security incidents and problems are managed properly.
 This should involve a service management relationship process between the organization and the supplier to:

 a) monitor service performance levels to verify adherence to the agreements;